-remove a student with a disability who violates a rule of student conduct from his or her current placement to an appropriate interim alternative educational setting, another setting, or suspension, for not more than 10 consecutive school days (to the extent those alternatives are applied to students without disabilities), and for additional removals of not more than 10 consecutive school days in that same school year for separate incidents of misconduct (as long as those removals do not constitute a change of placement under Subsection G of 6.11.2.11 NMAC above).
+- A. Post-suspension placement of students.
+Any student suspended from school shall be delivered directly by a school official to the student's parent(s), or an adult designated by the parent(s) or kept on school grounds until the usual end of the school day. - B. Students with disabilities.
+This section does not apply to long-term suspension or expulsion of students with disabilities pursuant to the IDEA or Section 504.
+The procedures for long-term suspension or expulsion of students with disabilities are set forth in Section 6.11.2.11 NMAC .
+School personnel under this section may remove a student with a disability who violates a rule of student conduct from the student's current placement to an appropriate interim alternative educational setting, another setting, or suspension, for no more than 10 consecutive school days to the extent those alternatives are applied to students without disabilities, and for additional removals of no more than 10 consecutive school days in that same school year for separate incidents of misconduct as long as those removals do not constitute a change of placement under Subsection G of 6.11.2.11 NMAC.